foufure/jorditz/README.md

 This is also part of my portfolio for demonstrating knowledge and mastery of the different technologies and my participation and usage of open-source technologies.

+## Requirements

+[Rotativa](https://github.com/webgio/Rotativa): thanks to the contributors of this great project!

 ## Contributing

 Feedback and Bug reports are welcome on GitHub at https://github.com/foufure/jorditz.